 After these things I looked, and behold, a door was standing open in heaven.
 And the first voice, which I had heard speaking with me like a trumpet, said, “Come up here, and I will show you what must take place after these things.

 From the moment John did receive God’s call to come through this door, his life was changed entirely.
 Furthermore, we see John joining the worship around God’s throne, and that he hears the prayers of the persecuted and martyred saints.
-And he beholds the judgments being poured out on earth and the war in heaven and earth.
+He beholds the judgments being poured out on earth and the war in heaven and earth.
 Moreover, he saw God’s final victory over Satan, the establishment of God’s Kingdom and the final restoration of creation and the New Jerusalem.

 Let us enter His world and reality, by faith

 We need both doors in our lives and ministries.
 Two thousand years ago, God sent Jesus into the mess of our world, to change it.
 And He did change it!
 Moreover, He continues to change lives.
 I know that at the moment I did open the door of my heart to Him, He came in and began changing me and my reality.
-However, I know He still has lots of other changes to do.
+Needless to say, I know He still has lots of other changes to do.
 And that’s OK.
 I continually pray that He will never stop working in my life, even though sometimes it is hard.

 Pray with me: